 What’s the most unconventional thing you have done to get creative inspiration?

 I started to take ballroom lessons.
 I did it mainly to have fun, but it also helped me to get a little out of my comfort zone.
 In doing that, I’ve been more inspired to push ahead and delve into areas in my career that are also out of my comfort zone.
-When you start doing that you become more curious, and that’s what really sparks innovation.
+Creative avenues spark curiosity, which sparks innovation.

 Collaboration and Curiosity